Maritime-context/.github/profile/README.md

 Without context - data is meaningless 🤷🏻‍♀️

-Add roadmap here
+You can read about our product roadmap here soon!

+---
 ### Get started!
 - Event catalogue
-- Request issues here!
+- Request issues/events here!

 ### Community